Vermont Republic: Constitution and frame of government

 The Constitution of Vermont was drafted and ratified at Elijah West's Windsor Tavern in 1777.
 The settlers in Vermont, who sought independence from New York, justified their constitution on the same basis as the first state constitutions of the former colonies: authority is derived from the people.
 As historian Christian Fritz notes in American Sovereigns: The People and America's Constitutional Tradition before the Civil War:

-The Vermont constitution was modeled after the radically democratic constitution of Pennsylvania on the suggestion of Dr. Young, who worked with Thomas Paine and others on that 1776 document in Philadelphia.
+The Vermont constitution was modeled after the radically democratic constitution of Pennsylvania on the suggestion of Young, who worked with Thomas Paine and others on that 1776 document in Philadelphia.

 During its time as an independent state, the government issued its own coinage and currency and operated postal service.
 The currency was known as the Vermont copper, and its mint was operated by Reuben Harmon in East Rupert from 1785 to 1788.
 The chief executive of the state was referred to as the governor.

 The governor of Vermont, Thomas Chittenden, with consent of his council and the General Assembly, appointed commissioners to the American government seated in Philadelphia.
 Vermont engaged in diplomatic negotiations with the United States, the Netherlands, and France.

 After a combined British-Mohawk force raided several Vermont settlements in the 1780 Royalton Raid, Ethan Allen led a group of Vermont politicians in secret discussions with Frederick Haldimand, the Governor General of the Province of Quebec, about returning Vermont to British rule.